vexbiexchange/api-docs/source/includes/_trades.md

 ]
 ```

-Get recent trades on market, each trade is included only once.
-Trades are sorted in reverse creation order.
+Get recent trades (each trade is included only once).
+Trades are sorted in order of most recent to least recent.

 ##### HTTP Request
 `GET https://www.vexbi.com/api/v2/trades`